castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

       columns     => [ qw/me.id me.realname me.username me.email/ ],
     });

+The SQL created by DBIx::Class will always use a **table alias**[^tablealias] to identify the tables in the query.
+The table the search is based upon is always aliased as `me`.

 To better express the "all but the password column" we can fetch the list of defined columns from the ResultSource, and subtract the
 column: